Deeksha-d-19/Personal_project/README.md

 4.Hence u will have total of 1 file called img.

-Now ,install 'wampp' software in your laptop or desktop.
+Now ,install 'xampp' software in your laptop or desktop.

 1.Open the software and click on actions 'start' of 'Apache' and 'MySql'.